-After almost two decades of writing out name tags serveral times a year for my students in primary grades, I was ready for something different when I moved up into the world of upper grades.
-I wanted to take a new approach with different, creative ways that my students could create their own name tags and take ownership over their own learning space.
+After almost two decades of writing out a name tag for every student, every year, I was ready for something different when I moved up into the world of upper grades.
+I wanted to take a new approach with different, creative ways that my students could create their own name tag.
+It would allow them to take ownership over their own learning space.
 Besides, I had also joined the world of flexible seating.
-I wanted an option that was not necessarily taped down to a particular space and did not restrict students to one table or desk.
+I wanted an option that was not necessarily taped down to a particular space, and did not restrict students to one table or desk.
 I needed something that could easily be moved from one place to another.

-In primary grades, I would have their name tags ready to go and when my students came in for Meet the Teacher Night.
-They would take their name tag and place it on the spot where they wanted to sit.
+In primary grades, I would have their name tags all nicely printed and ready to go.
+When my students came in for Meet the Teacher Night, they would take their name tag and place it on the spot where they wanted to sit.
 Knowing that I didn’t want to use pre-written name tags with my fourth graders, I needed a quick and easy way for my students to claim their desk.
 As I scanned the room for an idea I saw it…dry erase markers!
-They were perfect for what I needed and it gave my students a quick glimpse into what life in fourth grade would be like…FUN!
+They were perfect for what I needed, and it gave my students a quick glimpse into what life in fourth grade would be like…FUN!